Flowmark is an Atom plugin to auto-format Markdown source.

 The hope is that you—or anyone else you collaborate with—can run it any time to clean up your Markdown consistently and routinely and with minimal diff churn.
 Other GitHub features also work better: Unlike the situation with paragraph-long lines, shorter lines mean diff line counts and Git blame also become meaningful (just as with a normal programming language).
 Note that the Flowmark formatting rules are a little complex, but that’s okay, as long as they’re consistent.

 Install as usual in Atom, by going to preferences, select install, and search for “flowmark”.
 You’ll then have a Flowmark menu item under Packages.
 Or use the hot key Shift-Cmd-M to reformat the whole doc.

+The idea of wrapping text based on sentences or phrases from the idea of semantic linefeeds.
 Auto-formatting Markdown has been done before, notably with tidy-markdown and atom-tidy-markdown (also used in atom-beautify), markdownfmt (in Go), and atom-markdown-format (an Atom plugin based on markdownfmt but now deprecated).
 These don’t try to reflow text, however.
 A related approach, just to detect errors, is linter-markdown, which uses remark-lint’s framework in Atom.

 Good catch.
 Let us know what about this package looks wrong to you, and we'll investigate right away.